aimat-lab/opXRD-paper/README.md

 ## Software

 The template was developed on a Mac running macOS Ventura 13.2 with the MacTeX-2021 distribution.
-Hopefully, it should also work on other machines and with more recent distributions.
+It continues to work on a Mac running macOS Ventura 13.5 with the MacTeX-2023 distribution.
+Hopefully, it should also work on other machines and with other distributions.

 ## License